 Aside from the legal requirement, your insurance can save your business from natural disasters, being sued, or if property or people are damaged or hurt.

-As a business owner, or even if you are just in the start-up planning phase, here are some common types of business insurance that you should be considering.
+Therefore, as a business owner, or even if you are just in the start-up planning phase, here are some common types of business insurance that you should be considering.

 If you or your employees are in an accident that ends in death or an injury, personal accident insurance will offer financial cover.